 In the April 16, 2011 referendum, the public approved borrowing up to \$16 million to replace another aging building, Fire Hall #1.
 Borrowing to replace the fire hall was not a decision made lightly.
 Replacing a fire hall is considered a safety priority.
-To minimize the impact to taxpayers, Council capped the project at \$11 million and the borrowing at \$9 million.
+To minimize the impact to taxpayers, Council capped the project at \$11 million and the borrowing at \$9 million and established a Fire Hall Replacement Levy to pay the debt.
 The City borrowed \$6 million in 2012 and \$3 million in 2013.
-The resulting debt rose to approximately \$342 per capita in 2014, and decreased to \$314 per capita in 2015.
-Council established a Fire Hall Replacement Levy to pay the debt.
+The resulting debt rose to approximately \$291 per capita in 2012, and increased to \$355 per capita in 2013.

 In 2015, the debt taken on in 2005 to renovate and expand the Recreation Complex was fully paid off.
 In 2016, the City repurposed the funding used to finance the 2005 debt to fund \$10.5 million in debt for emergency and backlogged repairs to some critical City assets (e.g. City Hall, Recreation Complex, Port Moody Arts Centre).
 The repairs were identified by consultants and architects through facility condition assessments.
-By repurposing the 2005 debt funding, the City was able to avoid a tax increase to finance the 2016 debt.
+By repurposing the 2005 debt funding, the City was able to avoid a tax increase to finance the debt (2017 and 2018).

-Debt per capita, 1998-2024
+Debt per capita, 2005-2027